Recognizing the Early Signs

 The Importance of Prompt Veterinary Attention

-If you suspect bloat, don’t wait—seek emergency veterinary care right away.
-Quick action can make the difference for your beloved pet.
-The caring team at Winding Road Kennel believes education about the signs of bloat in dogs helps keep pets throughout the Mid-Ohio Valley safer.
+If you suspect bloat, don’t wait.
+Immediate veterinary care is critical—bloat can become fatal within hours, but fast treatment can save a dog’s life.
+The team at Winding Road Kennel believes education about the signs of bloat in dogs helps keep pets throughout the Mid-Ohio Valley safer.

 For more information on our services, call us at (304) 428-3518.
 Follow us on Facebook.
 Help your dog live a happier, healthier life by staying alert to the signs of bloat in dogs.